YacheLee/docker-line-notify/README.md

 # Line notify

 How to use?
-docker run line-notify -p 80:80
+docker run line-notify -p 80:3000 --env default_access_token=YOUR_TOKEN --env default_message=HelloWorld